madskjeldgaard/web/content/projects/vortex.md

 1. Weighting: Multiply the input with a random weight
 2. Envelopes: Use the input of the previous as an index into a random envelope.
 This works sort of like a control rate wavetable.
 3. LFO: The input of the previous is used to control a network of lfos.
 This step is optional.
 Additionally, the lfo network may be configured in a feedback mode with the individual lfos in the network controlling each other's frequency alongside the control input.
+4. Scale the data using presets to center around sweet spots.
-4. Map the multiplexed control data to the parameters of a VortexVoice.
+5. Map the multiplexed control data to the parameters of a VortexVoice.

 {{<mermaid>}}
-graph LR
+graph TB

 M((multiplexer))
 C((control))